Neighbor List Benchmarks#

 Time Scaling

-Median execution time vs. system size.
+Median execution time comparison between backends.
 Shows near-linear \(O(N)\) scaling for large systems.#

 Throughput